Information

 a.
 The Management Committee may exercise its discretion to co-opt

 b.
-Co-opted members shall not have any voting rights nor be counted in
+Co-opted members shall not have any voting rights nor be counted in establishing a quorum but may attend Management Committee meetings as "observers" only.

 11. Sub-Committees